Anne McClain: Awards

 McClain is a recipient of the Defense Superior Service Medal, the Legion of Merit, Bronze Star Medal, the Air Medal with Valor device, two additional Air Medals, two Army Commendation Medals, two Army Achievement Medals, the Iraq Campaign Medal with two service stars, the Global War on Terrorism Service Medal, and three Overseas Service Ribbons.
 She has also received an honorary Doctorate in Engineering from the University of Bath.

 Personal life

-McClain married Summer Worden in 2014 and became stepmother to Worden's son.
-McClain and Worden divorced in 2019.
-On August 23, 2019, The New York Times reported that Worden filed a complaint against McClain through the Federal Trade Commission accusing her of illegally accessing financial information while residing in the International Space Station.
+McClain married Summer Worden, a former United States Air Force intelligence officer, in 2014 and became stepmother to Worden's son.
+McClain and Worden divorced in 2019, following a dispute over parental rights.

+On August 23, 2019, The New York Times reported that Worden filed a complaint against McClain through the Federal Trade Commission accusing her of illegally accessing Worden’s personal bank account while residing in the International Space Station.
 This accusation outed McClain as a member of the LGBTQ community, making her the third known LGBT astronaut after Sally Ride and Wendy B. Lawrence.
 The claims were later found to be false, and McClain was cleared.

-On April 7, 2020, Worden was indicted on two charges of making false statements.
+On April 7, 2020, Worden was indicted on two charges of knowingly making false statements.
 Worden pleaded guilty to the charges in November 2025.
+In February 2026, Worden was sentenced to 3 months in federal prison with 2 years of supervised release, and ordered to pay $210,000 in restitution.
+Worden was revealed to have doxxed McClain, resulting in threatening calls to McClain.

 McClain resides in suburban Houston, Texas.